 Earned or not, IT often has a reputation for under-informing everyone else.
 The IT team has their own language, and the business side of the house has its own jargon, and sometimes it’s hard to understand each other.
 This can lead to a “Why bother?” attitude that makes communication even more difficult.
 The good news is, you don’t have to get out your crayons and construction paper, because end-users and managers are a lot more tech savvy than they used to be.
 But you do need to express IT communications in terms of business concepts, like increased productivity and return on investment.
 That tends to get their attention.

 Increasing the business value of IT can’t be done if your organization doesn’t have good IT help desk and asset management tools.
 If you’re considering new help desk software, download the Samange white paper titled “Selecting a Cloud-Based ITSM Solution: Five Unexpected Considerations” to learn more about how to make the best choice for increasing the business value of IT.
-Samanage offers a unified IT service management solution with the IT help desk and asset management tools you need whether your organization has 10 people or 1,000.
-Great IT help desk software is the foundation for great IT business value.
+Samanage offers a unified IT se management solution with the IT help desk and asset management tools you need whether your organization has 10 people or 1,000.
+Great IT he desk software is the foundation for great IT business value.